 - a postgraduate diploma/certificate/masters course; or

-- the fifth year of the MBBS or MD program.
+- the third, fourth or fifth year of the MBBS or MD program.

 What do I need to do to undertake a co-curricular(volunteering) program?

-To participate, students must submit a Co-curricular Application form at least a month before commencement of the program and are responsible for the following:
+To participate, students must submit a Co-curricular Application form* or apply using the process listed for the program.
+At least a month before commencement of the program students must:

 - Ensure all your mandatory compliance requirements (police check, working with children check, immunisations) are up to date (if required for the program).